 How long do I need in Hanoi for a smile makeover?
 Plan 7–10 days.
 Shade consultation and tooth preparation on day 1–2, lab fabrication over 3–5 days, try-in and bonding before your flight.
 Allow buffer days in case of adjustments.

 Is a smile makeover in Hanoi safe?
 At verified international-tier clinics using named ceramic materials and a proper shade consultation, yes.
 The risk is choosing a clinic that over-treats, uses generic materials, or rushes fabrication.
-The clinics on this list have documented track records that reduce that risk.
+Applying the vetting questions above — a tooth-by-tooth plan, named materials, the clinic’s own before-and-afters, and a written warranty — is what reduces that risk.